SSLMate/certspotter/man/certspotter.md

  * Ensure that certspotter is not falling behind monitoring any logs.

 If any health check fails, certspotter notifies you by email, script, and/or standard out, as described above.
+The notification includes the last several errors encountered when contacting the log.

 Health check failures should be rare, and you should take them seriously because it means certspotter might not detect all certificates.
 It might also be an indication of CT log misbehavior.
-Enable the `-verbose` flag and consult stderr for details, and if you need help, file an issue at <https://github.com/SSLMate/certspotter>.
+Check the error files for details, and if you need help, file an issue at <https://github.com/SSLMate/certspotter>.

 # EXIT STATUS